Saharalnoor/coffee-recipes-MS3/README.md

 I would like to thank these persons for helping to make this project.

+- To my Husband, family, and friends for their never-ending support and understanding through out my difficult times, and for giving me courage to continue my studies.

 - My mentor Brian Macharia for guiding me through out the process of this project.

 - My Friend Siti Safura for influencing me to be a coffee lover, where I get the idea of making a Coffee Recipe Website

-- The Tutor who guided and helped me for all of my questions
+- The Tutors who guided and helped me for all of my questions and for their patiences

     - Scott
     - Anna